Breath Meditation: An Inner Journey to Discover the SELF

 The Breath Meditation tracks are available for download here:-

-Once you are done, keep your eyes closed, unclasp your hands, rub your palms together and place them over your closed eyes for 5 seconds before releasing your palms and opening your eyes.
+Once you are done, keep your eyes closed, unclasp your hands, rub your palms together to the count of 10 and place them over your closed eyes for 5 seconds before releasing your palms and opening your eyes.

 Wear an attire that’s comfortable for you.